inambioinfo/snippets/TeamSKI/TeamPresentation.md

 #### Mentors (alternative)
 - Dr. Friedrich Rippmann: Director for Global Computational Chemistry at Merck Serono (Industry mentor)
-- Prof. Dr. Rebecca Wade: roup leader at the Heidelberg Institute for Theoretical Studies & Professor at the University of Heidelberg (Academic mentor)
+- Prof. Dr. Rebecca Wade: Group leader at the Heidelberg Institute for Theoretical Studies & Professor at the University of Heidelberg (Academic mentor)
 - Dr. Christian Tidona: Managing Director at the BioMed X Innovation Center